 Many people think that driving while under the influence (DUI) charges are always well deserved and that a person accused of a DUI is automatically guilty of the crime.
 Thankfully, that’s not the way our criminal justice system works, as many DUI charges are subjective in nature.
 In this blog post, Monroe & King exposes the subjectivity of some DUI charges.

 You probably know that a police officer must establish probable cause to pull someone over, but did you also know that an officer must establish probable cause to test someone for drunk driving?
-While Florida drivers automatically consent to take sobriety tests by owning a driver’s license, a cop still needs to establish a reason to test someone’s blood-alcohol content (BAC).
+While Florida drivers automatically consent (referred to as "implied consent") to take sobriety tests by owning a driver’s license, a cop still needs to establish a reason to test someone’s blood-alcohol content (BAC).

 Therefore, a cop’s personal understanding of the situation at hand often determines if he or she will test someone’s BAC.
 This fact makes some DUI charges subjective because a cop’s probable cause determination to test someone’s BAC is, at times, subjective.